2022 Canadian Junior Curling Championships

 The 2022 New Holland Canadian Junior Curling Championships was held from March 26 to April 1 at the Stratford Rotary Complex in Stratford, Ontario.
-The winning teams represent Canada at the 2023 World Junior Curling Championships in Füssen, Germany.
+The winning teams represented Canada at the 2023 World Junior Curling Championships in Füssen, Germany.

 This was the second time Stratford hosted the Canadian Junior Curling Championships.
 The first was in 2016 when Manitoba's Matt Dunstone and Nova Scotia's Mary Fay took home the titles.
 The 2022 event featured eighteen teams on both the men's and women's sides, each split into two pools of nine.
 The top three teams from each pool at the end of the round robin advanced to the playoff round.
 Based on results from the 2019 and 2020 events, certain provinces earned two berths to the championship.
 Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Ontario and Saskatchewan each earned an extra berth on the men's side, while Alberta, Manitoba, Nova Scotia, Ontario and Quebec got two berths on the women's side.